noi-techpark/opendatahub-timeseries-analytics/README.md

 # it.bz.opendatahub.analytics

-This is a web application to show data from the [Open Data Hub](https://opendatahub.bz.it) in various forms.
+This is a web application hosted on https://analytics.opendatahub.bz.it to show data from the [Open Data Hub](https://opendatahub.bz.it) in various forms.
 It is also possible to download data to process it with your preferred tool on your machine.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->